• What is Copywriting?

 If you are used to creating content for local SEO for small businesses, you will need to up the ante a bit and be more concise in writing and meticulous with editing your work.

 Coke, Nike, and Airbnb are three of the biggest brands that leverage storytelling in their marketing campaigns.
-If you will be writing for a well-known company, it is highly likely that you will have to use this strategy in one or more of your content.
+If you will be writing for a well-known company, it is highly likely that you will have to use this strategy in your content.

 If you are still not comfortable with integrating storytelling into your content, it’s time you do so.
 Keep in mind that this using this technique in content writing will help you build a connection with your audience.
 This, in turn, will enable your audience to connect effectively with your client.